 - Cognitive flexibility (shifting, or the ability to think flexibly or switch freely from one status to another)[ix]

 Regular meditation practice supports executive function.

-A 2012 study demonstrated that students who meditated showed a performance improvement on advanced executive functions over a semester as compared to a control group.[x]
+A 2012 study demonstrated that students who meditated showed a performance improvement on advanced executive function over a semester as compared to the control group.[x]

 And it works in the elderly too.

 Extensive research published in Frontiers in Behavioral Neuroscience shows a positive relationship between meditation and cognitive flexibility in the elderly.[xi]